 Where are landslide hazard areas?

-Snohomish County has developed new maps based on the updated definition, showing areas of the County that could be a potential landslide hazard area.
-The County may also determine that a property is within a landslide hazard area if the property has features that meet the definition of landslide hazardous areas.
+Snohomish County has developed maps showing areas of the County that could be a potential landslide hazard area.

-How to I find out if my property is in a landslide hazard area?
+How do I find out if my property is in a landslide hazard area?

 The maps are for informational purposes only.
-All parcels that are identified as being in a potential landslide hazard area must be verified by Planning and Development Services staff.
+All parcels that are identified as being in a potential landslide hazard area must be verified by the project proponent.

 The map is based on the adopted definition SCC 30.91L.040.
 The map utilizes elevation values, slope angles and steep slopes over 30%.
 Limitations on geologic data may affect the accuracy of the map.
 Not all factors (seeps, geologic contacts, unstable soils) that could constitute a potential landslide hazard can be mapped on a county wide basis.

-A site inspection may indicate that there are geologic factors where staff may determine that a parcel is within a landslide hazard area, even if it is not shown on the map.
+There also may be geologic factors where it is determined that a parcel is within a landslide hazard area, even if it is not shown on the map.
 [See SCC 30.62B.390]

 What if my property is within a landslide hazard area?